Mount Zinkovich: Mount Coley

 A mountain, 2,570 m, standing 3 mi south of Mount Frost, in the Churchill Mountains.

 Named by US-ACAN for Cdr.
-Vernon J. Coley, commanding officer of USN Squadron VX-6 in Antarctica, 1957-58.
+Vernon J. Coley, commanding officer of USN Squadron VX-6 in Antarctica, 1957–58.

 Young Peaks

 Young Peaks is a group of peaks along a ridge running west–east, starting 5 km east of Mount Coley.
 The feature is 5 km long with summits rising above 1200 m.
-Flanked by Lee Glacier at north and Jorda Glacier at south.
-Named in honor of Pamela Young who was the first female event member in the New Zealand Antarctic Research Program (NZARP).
+Flanked by Lee Glacier to the north and Jorda Glacier to the south.
+Named in honour of Pamela Young, who was the first female event member in the New Zealand Antarctic Research Programme (NZARP).